 I feel kind of bad for writing a headline like that about the Sixers, because they're honestly the furthest thing from a one-man-show in the NBA today.
 But Lou Williams absolutely put this game away and he deserves a ton of credit for stepping up and carrying the Sixers down the stretch.
-This win over the Lakers was amazing on so many different levels, I don't even know where to begin. (
+This win over the Lakers was amazing on so many different levels, I don't even know where to begin. (game capsule).

 Here's your rotation chart.
 Note the bad stretch in the fourth (this was due almost entirely to Spencer Hawes' pitiful play on the glass) and then the sprint to the finish later in the quarter (which featured Lou and Kobe taking a bunch of shots, with only one of them making them):

 Kobe Bryant his about seven terrible shots and scored 24 points in the blink of an eye in the first half.
 The Sixers never trailed by more than seven-points (9-2, with 8:18 left in the first quarter).
 The Lakers dominated the offensive glass like I've never seen before the entire first half.
 The Sixers were only down by 4 at the break.
 In the first half, the Sixers took possession of the ball in the following ways: After a made LA hoop: 18 times.
 After a made LA free throw: 6 times.
 Out of bounds to start the second quarter: 1 time.
 Defensive rebounds: 9 times.
 Turnover: 8 times.
 The Lakers scored on 24 of their 41 possession and hit 5 three-pointers.
 The Sixers were never in danger of getting blown out.